microsoft/storage-as-a-service/docs/Installation.md

 Optional, but recommended.

 Go back to the Static Web App and select Application Insights.
 Enable Application Insights and select the instance to wish to use or create new from this location.

-TODO: Provide instructions to create a Log Analytics Workspace and Application Insights instance.